jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 obj2.foo = obj1.foo;
 obj2.foo();                   // This is obj2 - note context for arrow function depends on execution / invocation

+// personal examples - showing how arrow is invoked will affect execution context let obj4 = {
+  a: 'obj4',
+  func() {
+    let arrow = () => console.log(this, this.a);
+    return arrow;
+  },
+}
+obj4.func()(); // obj4  :  execution context of `func` is `obj4`

+let obj5 = {
+  a: 'obj5',
+  func: obj4.func(), // `arrow` is assigned directly to `obj5.func`
+};
+obj5.func(); // obj4  :  execution context of `obj4.func` didn't change

+let obj6 = {
+  a: 'obj6',
+  func: obj4.func,
+}
+obj6.func()(); // obj6  :  execution context of `obj4.func` is now `obj6`
 ```

 ## Scope and Closures
+- variable scope:  the part of the program that can access that variable by name;  how and where a language finds and retrieves values from previously declared variables
+  - variables are looked up using lexical scoping
+  - functions create a new inner scope;  code within an inner scope can access any variables in the same or surrounding scope
+  - blocks also create a new inner scope

+- (only) functions form closures (not objects)
+  - e.g., function declaration, function expression, assigning functions to properties
+- **closure** : when functions *close over* or *enclose* the lexical environment at their definition point, thus retaining access to (only) the variables (and most current values) required at the time of execution
+  - closures use scope
+  - only variables required will be part of the closure
+  - closures are private data : it is impossible to access the value of variables in closures other than through the provided code

 ### Higher-order functions
+- **higher-order functions** : are functions that
+  1. can accept a function as an argument,
+  2. return a function when invoked,
+  3. or both

+- first-class functions vs higher-order functions
+  - first-class functions: when a language treats functions as values (i.e., functions can be assigned to variables, passed around, used in control structures, etc.)
+    - this is a specific property of programming languages (not a specific language)
+  - higher-order functions: functions that "work" on other functions
+    - a general concept that also applies to mathematics

 ### Creating and using private data
+- use closures to store private data; use returned functions to access / modify that private data
+  - any variables in the closure will only be accessible via the defined methods
+  - to access that data differently may require altering the original code (e.g., you can prevent "monkey patching" depending on how you define the original code)

 ### Garbage collection
+- **garbage collection** (GC) : a process of "automatically" freeing up (deallocate, unclaim, or release) memory allocated to unused values
+- GC only applies to non-primitive values;  primitives are not subject to GC
+  - whether or not GC takes place with strings are bigInts is an implementation detail that may change among different implementations of JS
+  - (non-primitive) values are eligible for GC when they are no longer needed (referenced) / accessible
+    - variables can go "out-of-scope" and still be referenced through closures, arrays, objects, etc.
+  - modern JS implementations use *mark-and-sweep* algorithm to determine what to GC (eliminates the referency cycle problem)
+  - GC can occur at any time; typically at periodic intervals during a program's lifetime
+  - in modern JS, the programming has no control over GC

+- stack: sequential memory;  generally primitives (fixed size) are stored here since required memory can be calculated during hoisting (creation phase)
+- heap: "random access" memory - values here require a pointer (stored in the stack) to be accessed

+- memory allocation in programming languages (may be "invisible" to the developer):
+  - *claim* memory to be used by a variable
+  - *test* (verify) memory allocation
+  - *copy* desired value into claimed memory
+  - *use* value (now stored in memory)
+  - *release* memory (when unneeded)

 ### IIFEs